 Now your team can take a look at your backlog and grab tasks to tackle in this sprint by dragging and dropping them into the new sprint group.

-Complete and activate a sprint
+- Complete sprint

 When you've finally come to the end of a sprint, it's time to hit the "Complete" button to mark it as a completed sprint and remove the active indication!

-If you have any incomplete tasks, you'll be given the option to either keep them in the completed sprint or to move them another group!
+If you have any incomplete tasks, you'll be given the option to either keep them in the completed sprint or to move them to another group!
 You can select any group on your board that's not a past sprint, and click "Complete".

 Prioritize your sprints with Kanban